TCJester10/Group-8-final-project/README.md

 The MSE increased, which indicates that the soil data actually made it more difficult for the Random Forest Model to predict outcomes correctly.
 We may be better served by leaving out the soil data.

 # Database
+## DB Segment 1
 - Please see the ERD documentation which outlines our provisional database.
 Currently, the database is made up of 4 tables, county information, soil information, timeseries data, and weather data.
 This data was pulled from Kaggle and will be used to create a machine learning model to try to predict droughts.
 The .csv files in the Resources folder were imported into the Postgres DB as provisional data.
 - The Machine Learning Model will be connected to the Postgres DB via Amazon Web Services.
 Once we have the complete data set in Postgres we will utilize AWS relational database service (RDS) to host the database on the cloud so it can be accessed by the entire team.
 This will allow us to easily connect the our machine learning model to the database.

+## DB Segment 2
+- The Postgres DB has been set up with 4 tables of static data.
+The data was pulled from Kaggle and a few other sources (see above for specifics) and cleaned using python scripts before being imported into the database.
+  - For a specific break down of the tables please see the ERD or drought_final_DB.sql file.
+- The DB is connected with the machine learning model by hosting it in the cloud through AWS/RDS.
+- In order to streamline and reduce the data, I dropped all the county and state information from each individual table and only left the county fips code as a unique identifier.
+This information can be joined back together using a simple SQL join statement.
+See *drought_join.sql* for a specific example.

 # Visualization begninings.